 AARP Hearing Center

-Steven Coca, professor of medicine and a nephrologist at the Icahn School of Medicine at Mount Sinai in New York, says you should know your estimated glomerular filtration rate (eGFR), the primary measurement of kidney function, and your urine albumin to creatinine ratio (UACR), a marker of kidney damage.
+Dr. Steven Coca, associate professor of medicine and a nephrologist at the Icahn School of Medicine at Mount Sinai in New York, says you should know your estimated glomerular filtration rate (eGFR), which is the primary measurement of kidney function, and your urine albumin-to-creatinine ratio (UACR), a marker of kidney damage.
 Your eGFR will show up any time your doctor orders standard blood work, which is usually covered by insurance.
 It’s part of the most basic generic lab work you can get.

 Your UACR test, also usually covered by insurance, at least in part, indicates the level of protein in your urine and is normally given once a year to monitor kidney damage for those with kidney disease.
 The UACR also monitors the kidneys for patients who’ve had type 1 diabetes for five years or more and for patients with type 2 diabetes.

-People who are most vulnerable for medication-induced adverse kidney events include those 65 and older, those with underlying kidney disease, people who are dehydrated, patients with low blood pressure, and those who have comorbid conditions such as diabetes, heart disease or have had heart surgery or transplantation, says Karthik Ramani, a nephrologist at Michigan Medicine at the University of Michigan.
+People who are most vulnerable to medication-induced adverse kidney events include those 65 and older, those with underlying kidney disease, people who are dehydrated, patients with low blood pressure, and those who have other health conditions such as diabetes, heart disease or have had heart surgery or transplantation, says Dr. Karthik Ramani, a nephrologist at Michigan Medicine at the University of Michigan.

 Ramani suggests that prior to taking medications, including over-the-counter and herbal supplements, reach out to a qualified health care provider or pharmacist and do your own research by getting information from verified sources such as the National Kidney Foundation, the American Medical Association, National Institutes of Health and the American Society of Nephrology.